 Flux supports the two main names in Encrypted Secrets and has specific how-to guides for them:

 The source of truth for your secrets can reside outside of the cluster, and then be synchronised into the cluster as Kubernetes Secrets by operators.
 Much like encrypted secrets, this process is transparent to the workloads in the cluster.

 This approach provides a level of redundancy by default, as secrets are kept at both the cluster and the remote source, so small failures can go undetected.
-It works supports hybrid workloads quite well, when some secrets have to be shared with applications that are not Kubernetes-based.
+It supports hybrid workloads quite well, when some secrets have to be shared with applications that are not Kubernetes-based.

 When using mutable secrets, it could be hard for Flux or the dependent applications to know whether they are using the latest version of a given secret.
-On such cases, immutable secrets, where the name also contains the version of the secret, may help.
+In such cases, immutable secrets, where the name also contains the version of the secret, may help.

 Flux supports all operators that provide this functionality.